n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 The positioning stage adjusts the positions of mark and base glyphs.
-In preparation for this stage, glyph sequences should be tagged for possible application of <abbr>GPOS</abbr> features.
+In preparation for this stage, glyph sequences should be tagged for possible application of <abbr title="Glyph Positioning table">GPOS</abbr> features.

-The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr>GSUB</abbr> table in the font.
+The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr title="Glyph Substitution table">GSUB</abbr> table in the font.

-In general, all emoji glyphs in a given font are expected to be approximately equal in height and width, and the usage of <abbr>GPOS</abbr>
+In general, all emoji glyphs in a given font are expected to be approximately equal in height and width, and the usage of <abbr title="Glyph Positioning table">GPOS</abbr>
 positioning for emoji is uncommon.

 However, some emoji glyphs might be narrower or wider than average by